spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/access-console.md

 ### Prerequisites

-- An Edge host with Palette Edge 4.3 or later.

-- You have completed the initial configuration of the Edge host and logged into the console.

-- Network access to the Edge host's 5080 port.
+- You are logged in to EMC.

 ### Instructions

 1. In your browser, go to `https://HOST_IP:5080`.
 Replace `HOST_IP` with the IP address of your Edge host.
 If you have access to the Edge host terminal, the address of the EMC console is displayed on the terminal screen.
+If you have changed the default port of the console, replace `5080` with the EMC port.

 2. From the Edge Management Console, navigate to the top right **User Menu**.